tBuddy00/itsm-killer/docker/basics/step2_images/text.md

 # Checking for local images

-So far we know, that we got `images` and `containers`.
-Containers are instances from images.
+So far, we know that we work with images and containers.
+Containers are essentially instances created from images.

-Running `docker images`{{exec}} gives us a list of all locally available images.
+Running `docker images`{{exec}} (or `docker images ls`) will provide you with a list of all images available locally on your system.

-The result gives us an **empty table**.
-But we can see that our images will be listed with image name under the *Repository* column, the image tag under the *TAG*, the specific image identifier under *Image ID* the time when the image was created under *Created* and finally the image size under *SIZE*.
+Initially, you might see an empty table.
+Once you have images, they will be listed with the following details:

+* Repository: The name of the image.
+* TAG: The image tag.
+* Image ID: A unique identifier for the image.
+* Created: The time when the image was created.
+* SIZE: The size of the image.

-Note that the image size can vary drastically.
-Just to give an idea, the range can reach from around `25MB` to over `10GB`.
+Just a heads-up: image sizes can vary widely.
+They can range from around 25MB to over 10GB, depending on the contents of the image.

+Please make sure to run `docker images`{{exec}} before clicking on Check.
+This will help us confirm that everything is set up correctly.

+Feel free to explore and let us know if you have any questions!